AutoConfig Job Types

 Type names in config: hedgeGB

-You must have at least one pair set per exchange you use this job type on.
+You must have at least one pair configured for each exchange where you use this job type.

 Job output:

-You can define a "hedge pair" like USDT-BTC, between which Gunbot should hedge when the market conditions are right for it.
-If you prefer hedging between completely other currrencies, like BTC-ETH - you can do that too.
+You can define a "hedge pair," like USDT-BTC, between which Gunbot should hedge when market conditions are favorable.
+If you prefer hedging between completely different currencies, like BTC-ETH, you can do that too.

-- When a pair can be hedged without intermediate pair, autoconfig will change a pair like BTC-ETH to USDT-ETH and panic sell directly to ETH.
+- If a pair can be hedged without an intermediate pair, AutoConfig will change a pair like BTC-ETH to USDT-ETH and panic sell directly to ETH.

-- When an intermediate pair is needed, the pair will be panic sold first and then traded on the defined hedge pair.
+- If an intermediate pair is needed, the pair will be panic sold first and then traded on the defined hedge pair.

 Pair options: